Mountain View woman pleads guilty to Social Security fraud

 SPRINGFIELD, Mo. — A Mountain View woman who used a stolen identity to enroll in college has pleaded guilty to Social Security fraud.

-Laura A. Oglesby, 48, pleaded guilty before U.S. Chief Magistrate Judge David P. Rush to one count of intentionally furnishing false information to the Social Security Administration.
+Laura A. Oglesby, 48, pleaded guilty in federal court to one count of intentionally furnishing false information to the Social Security Administration.

 Oglesby admitted that she fraudulently applied for a Social Security card on January 14, 2016, using someone else’s personal identity information.
 On the same day, Oglesby also used the fraudulent social security card to obtain a Missouri driver’s license.